 Activating public spaces with food & beverage, art, entertainment, etc. promotes a healthy downtown environment where people feel safe and happy to be a part of their community.

-147,400 Avg.
-Daily Pedestrians That is the equivalent of the entire population of Torrance, California walking around Union Square!
+That is almost the equivalent of the entire population of Vallejo, California walking around Union Square!

 Followed by shopping (19%) and work (15%) Sightseeing 39%

 The Union Square Foundation is a 501c3 nonprofit that was formed to raise additional funds for public realm improvements and homeless services.

 A former red light district prior to the 1906 San Francisco earthquake, Maiden Lane is now home to boutiques and art galleries.
 Short term solutions include installing flower baskets, planting at tree bases, and activating with food & beverage, art installations, and entertainment.
 Click for more project information.

 A blank canvas such as Campton Place deserves to be transformed into a vibrant, activated space with art installations, food and entertainment.
 Recently, the street has received funding through the City grant from Groundplay and a Community Challenge Grant specifically for a light neon art project.
 Click for more project information.